 When spinning the wheel you’re dicing with random text messages that come under a selection of categories; Funny, Random, Smart, Naughty, Embarrassing and Random.
 Once the wheel has landed on one of these categories you can choose to send an SMS.
 Then all that’s left to do is sit back and nervously await a reply!

 SMS Spin uses slick casino table-style graphics with gorgeous fonts and a smooth user interface to make the app both simple and a pleasure to use.
 Thanks to the layout it’s easy to pick up an iPhone or Android phone with SMS Spin loaded and start having fun within seconds.
+Though, if you want to learn how to play roulette it may be worth brushing up before you dive in.
+After getting some skills underneath your belt, you may want to check out fun88 casino online and see how much you could win!

 Check out SMS Spin in action below and download it from the App Store on iPhone or the Play Store on Android now.
 A word of warning – don’t go using the high stakes option if you have your boss saved in your contacts book!